-Unlike the majority of hosting reviews which simply point you out to their favorite affiliate reviews we spend hours testing data and comparing different data point to help you find the best host.
+Unlike the majority of hosting reviews which simply point you out to their favorite affiliate reviews we spend hours testing data and comparing different data points to help you find the best host.

-We believe that our unique background allows us to be the best judges of which hosting company can provide the most value.
+We believe that our unique background allows us to be the best judge of which hosting company can provide the most value.

 If you’re looking for the quick and easy answer to this question – our recommended host is Siteground for a few reasons.
 Fastest datacenters.
 Most free upgrades that can save you $300/year over other hosts.
 The best 24/7 suppport hands down.
 Free transfer/backup/SSL/hacking protection.

 Why Trust Us?

 Lucas has been running a full service web design agency for the last fifteen years.
 We often joke that he’s been around since the Internet started.
 Any quality web development service often ends up managing their clients’ websites as well.

 Spencer is our data guy.
-A engineer by profession he came to our team roughly three years ago.
-A keen eye for numbers he ran out advertising campaigns for years.
+A engineer by profession he came to our team roughly three years ago with a keen eye for numbers as a PPC manager for 3 years.

 Nathan helped monitor the results of our tests and help us create lovely visual outputs (which we’ll share here) to show you the data behind why we either recommend or don’t recommend each host.